TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 3/1 John 3.17.md

 ---

-But whoso hath the world's goods, and beholdeth his brother in need, and shutteth up his compassion from him, how doth the love of God abide in him?
+But whoever has the world's goods, and sees his brother in need, and closes his heart of compassion against him, how does the love of God remain in him?